razorpay/react-native-razorpay/README.md

 react-native-razorpay is Copyright (c) 2016 Razorpay Software Pvt.
 Ltd.
 It is distributed under [the MIT License][LICENSE].

-We love open source software!
+We ♥ open source software!
 See [our other supported plugins / SDKs][integrations] or [contact us][contact] to help you with integrations.